sts8/TravellingSalesmanProblem/README.md

 Implementation of the search for an (optimal) solution to the Travelling Salesman Problem.
 Used as an example project.
 ![Travelling_Salesman_Search](https://user-images.githubusercontent.com/104705788/174355415-43602bfc-ed89-4712-bc70-d915b1ec370d.gif)

-## TODO
-- improve README file
-  - list used concepts and their use
-  - screenshots
-- better run configs + as examples

 ## Build

     mvn package

 ## Usage

     usage: java -jar ./target/TravellingSalesmanProblem-1.0-SNAPSHOT-jar-with-dependencies.jar
     -p,--problem <arg>     ("random"/"circular").
 Which problem generator to use.
     -l,--locations <arg>   (4-9999).
 Number of locations on the map.